rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

 ## Rubberduck Template Structure

 Rubberduck Templates are [GitHub-flavored Markdown](https://github.github.com/gfm/) files with special fenced code sections.
-You can use regular markdown to document your template, and use the fenced code sections to define the template itself.
+You can use regular markdown to document your template and the fenced code sections to define it.

 There are two types of fenced code sections: